zk-steve/rust-web-api-microservice-template/README.md

 1. [x] Incorporating descriptive comments to enhance code readability.
 2. [x] Implementing tracing mechanisms for effective debugging.
-3. [ ] Writing comprehensive test cases to validate functionality.
+3. [x] Writing comprehensive test cases to validate functionality.
+    1. [x] Using https://testcontainers.com for integration tests.
 4. [x] Utilizing version control with [Git](https://git-scm.com/) for code management.
 5. [x] Structuring code in a logical and maintainable manner.
 6. [x] Containerizing the application using [Docker](https://www.docker.com/) for portability and scalability.